 There is only one reason you can continue a hearing: you are not ready because you need to present evidence that you do not have yet.
 This evidence may be (1) an interview with a witness; (2) videos from police body cameras or dash cameras; (3) Police CAD logs; (4) Breath Machine logs; (5) expert testimony, etc. But, when you continue a hearing – your driver’s license continues to be valid until the hearing.

 The hearing officer can continue the hearing if he wants but may continue only for two weeks.
 Your DUI defense lawyer will usually get a longer continuance from the DMV.
-If the DMV denies a continuance request, you can ask for a “reconvene”, which is a procedure to start a hearing and then continue it on a differerent date.
+If the DMV denies a continuance request, you can ask for a “reconvene”, which is a procedure to start a hearing and then continue it on a different date.
 The “re-convening” allows you to stretch hearing, sometimes over several months, to conclude the hearing on a different.
 Often DUI defense lawyers will ask for a request to reconvene instead of continuance.
 This happens when the DMV starts the hearing by introducing the DMV exhibits.
-After introducing evidence (your Los Angeles DMV attorney must lodge objections), the DMV can conclude its presentation of the case and if your request to reconvene is granted, a new APS DMV heraing date will be picked by the DMV and your Los Angeles DUI lawyer.
+After introducing evidence (your Los Angeles DMV attorney must lodge objections), the DMV can conclude its presentation of the case and if your request to reconvene is granted, a new APS DMV hearing date will be picked by the DMV, and your Los Angeles DUI lawyer.
 When the DMV evidence is introduced, your Los Angeles DUI Attorney must raise objections, such as:

 - Lack of proper foundation for the introduction of the evidence and

-- Hearsay, which is a statment that is made outside of court by a non-testifying witness.
-A hearsay objection is based on a lack of opportutnity to cross examine the person who made the statement.
-Usually, hearsay objection is made when the DS 367 or the police report that is used as evidence contains statements of other persons who cannot be cross examined because they are not there.
+- Hearsay, which is a statement that is made outside of court by a non-testifying witness.
+A hearsay objection is based on a lack of opportunity to cross-examine the person who made the statement.
+Usually, the hearsay objection is made when the DS 367 or the police report that is used as evidence contains statements of other persons who cannot be cross-examined because they are not there.
 For DMV, the court in Davenport held that DS 367 is excepted from hearsay based on EC 1280 (official duty exception).
 Thus, unlike most court hearings, the DMV allows hearsay for DS 367 introductions.

-Those foundation are most often ignored by the DMV and the exhbiits, no matter how poorly written, will be introduced into the DMV evidence.
+Those foundational requirements are most often ignored by the DMV and the exhibits, no matter how poorly written, will be introduced into the DMV evidence.
 Our experienced Los Angeles DWI lawyers will know how to fight and what to do to fight the DMV driver’s license suspension.
-The objection to introduction of evidence needs to be carefully explained to the DMV Hearing Officer or the DMV will ignore your objections and move the documents into evidence, which is how the DMV will justify the suspension of your driver’s license.
+The objection to the introduction of evidence needs to be carefully explained to the DMV Hearing Officer or the DMV will ignore your objections and move the documents into evidence, which is how the DMV will justify the suspension of your driver’s license.
 Do not lose your driver’s license – contact Los Angeles DUI and Los Angeles DMV attorney now.

-For more information about hiring DUI Attorneys in Los Angeles contact us through our website or toll-free by calling the attorney directly.
+For more information about hiring DUI Attorneys in Los Angeles contact us through our website or toll-free by calling the attorney directly at 323-464-6424